pywbem/pywbemtools/docs/pywbemclicommands.rst

 * **invokemethod** to invoke a method defined for the CLASSNAME argument.
 This command executes the invokemethod with a class name, not an instance name and any input parameters for the InvokeMethod defined with the ``--parameter`` \ ``-p`` option.

+  The ``invokemethod`` command requires CLASSNAME and METHODNAME arguments to define the class and method to be invoked and optionally a``--parameter`` option for each parameter that is to be attached to the request to be sent to the WBEM server.

+  The syntax of the ``--parameter`` option is defined in :ref:`Specifying CIM property and parameter values`.

   If successful it returns the method return value and output parameters received from the server.
 If unsuccessful it displays the exception generated.
-It displays the return value as an integer and any returned CIM parameters in the
-  :term:`CIM object output formats` (see :ref:`Output formats`).
+It displays the return value as an integer and any returned CIM parameters in the :term:`CIM object output formats` (see :ref:`Output formats`).
   See :ref:`pywbemcli class invokemethod --help` for details.
 * **tree** to display the class hierarchy as a tree.
 This command outputs a tree format in ASCII defining the either the subclass or superclass